clayrobbins/SlowDAO/index.md

 <b> Long-Term Focus </b> Because of how the influencer fund works, our goal is that our long-term interests are 100% aligned with your long-term interests.
 Most models for financing talent are short-term and therefore pressure the talent to make as much money as possible quickly.
 Some other models are focused on giving talent ‘up front’ money in return for forcing them to produce certain work or results for their ‘investors’.
 That isn’t how our fund works, because we get paid when you get paid.

 <b> Minimize Risk for Talent </b> What if you take a few years off?
 What if something goes wrong and you don’t end up making money?
-The Slow Ventures Influencer’s fund only gets a return on your earning above and beyond a threshold.   <b> We only want to do well if you are doing very very well. </b>, We always want to do well of course, but we are making early investments in people willing to take big risks on their careers - and we understand that sometimes it doesn't work out.
+The Slow Ventures Creator’s fund only gets a return on your earning above and beyond a threshold.   <b> We only want to do well if you are doing very very well. </b>, We always want to do well of course, but we are making early investments in people willing to take big risks on their careers - and we understand that sometimes it doesn't work out.
 If that is the case and we lose our investment, that is OK.

 <div id="how"></div>